abdoumarkaba/fitgrab/README.md

 > **FitGirl Repacks downloader via FuckingFast mirrors**

 fitgrab automates downloading FitGirl repacks by extracting direct FuckingFast CDN links and downloading at full speed.
+This only works for games with FuckingFast mirrors as a download option

 ## What it does